OCahungo/databricks_apparel_streaming/ProjectPlan.md

 # Project Plan

+## Information

+- **Configuration:**
-> Note: Many files in this repository rely on `variables.py` to configure your environment and determine where synthetic data is generated.
-If you wish to change the catalog name or other object names, simply update them in `variables.py`.
+  Many files in this repository rely on `variables.py` to configure your environment and determine where synthetic data is generated.
+To change the catalog name or other object names, simply update them in `variables.py`.

+- **Resource Limits:**
+  If you see a "Resources exhausted" error:

+  - Stop the `data_generator.py` script if it's running.
+  - Wait a short time before trying again.
-> If you see a "Resources exhausted" error, stop the `data_generator.py` script if it's running, and try again after a short break.
-This is a limitation of Databricks Free Edition.
+  - _Note: This is a limitation of Databricks Free Edition._

-> **Need help or inspiration?**
+- **Help & Inspiration:**
-> If you encounter any challenges or uncertainties while working through this project, remember that a complete reference implementation is available in the "final dlt pipeline" folder.
-Reviewing the final code can help clarify requirements, demonstrate best practices, and provide guidance on how to structure your pipeline.
+  If you encounter challenges or uncertainties:
+  - A complete reference implementation is available in the "final dlt pipeline" folder.
+  - Reviewing the final code can clarify requirements, demonstrate best practices, and guide your pipeline structure.
->
+  - Use this resource to:
+    - Compare your approach
+    - Troubleshoot issues
-> Don't hesitate to use this resource to compare your approach, troubleshoot issues, or deepen your understanding of Delta Live Tables and Databricks workflows.
+    - Deepen your understanding of Delta Live Tables and Databricks workflows

+---

 ## Databricks Configuration Requirements